-Where the Okanagan meets the Shuswap, you’ll find Enderby, a little city rich in culture and natural beauty.
+Where the Shuswap meets the Okanagan, you’ll find Enderby, a little city rich in culture and natural beauty.
 From the towering Enderby Cliffs to the sparkling Shuswap River, from festivals and museums to wineries and farmers’ markets, from drive-in movies and live music to spectacular golf courses, we’ve got experiences to delight all of the senses – year-round.

 Our story began with the Splatsin First Nation, which has occupied its traditional territory in the Shuswap for generations and continues to protect and enhance its culture with pow-wows, naming ceremonies and other community events.
 Enderby’s modern history is celebrated at the Enderby & District Museum, where visitors can tour a 1930s homestead and share in activities from a bygone era, like grinding wheat, making rope or watching a silent movie.
 Self-guided historic walking tours intimately showcase our unique heritage homes, commercial buildings and churches.